ADBeta/ArduSERVO/README.md

 It also uses chASM, an assembly hardware handler.
 You may find it useful: [chASM](https://github.com/ADBeta/chASM)

 ## Usage

+## TODO
+* Add a deadzone feature, with enable/disable control
+* create a function to map the microsecond servo values to a configurable value
+range.
+* Make a general user class that allows for a simple array of channels to be
+used and configured.
+* optimise the functions for speed.

 ## Changelog
 * 0.0.1 - Getting basic functionality.